grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-Looking at the example, we can see that the that the test method itself is the only thing that's left -- the two methods (the test list and assertion) that we previously had are gone now.
+Looking at the example, we can see that the test method itself is the only thing that's left -- the two methods (the test list and assertion) that we previously had are gone now.
 Well, to tell you the truth, they are not literally gone -- it's just that the test framework offers replacements that are far better, so we used them instead.
 Let's reiterate the three elements of the previous version of the test that I promised would be present after the transition to the test framework:

 1. The **Test List** is now created automatically by the framework from all methods marked with a `[Fact]` attribute.
 There's no need to maintain one or more central lists anymore, so the `Main()` method is no more.
 2. The **Test Method** is present and looks almost the same as before.